About Corinne McSpedon, senior editor

 • reduce the number of adverse events.

 According to the authors, “because nurses are not typically prescribers of antibiotics, they often don’t see themselves as participants in antimicrobial stewardship programs.”
-Yet, even though they may not know it, “staff nurses are […]
+Yet, even though they may not know it, “staff nurses are already performing […]

 Remembering an Air Force Nurse Killed in a Vietnam War Airlift